ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-surpass-record-£8million-sales-turnover.md

         \

-        A shout-out to Team ASL, because you don’t grow by £1 million in 12 months without an incredible team.
-From Sales to Costing, Technical, Engineering, Purchasing, Production and Accounts - you absolutely smashed it, well done guys! 👏\

-        \

         We wish to share a huge thank you to all our customers for their continued loyalty.
 It means so much to have you on our journey.
   - type: testimonial
     testimonial: